hphelion/documentation/mc.compute.networks.manage-routers.md

 <!--When cloudadmin tool deployed, add a link to it here?-->
 <!--Include a link to the CLI process for creating a router here as well?-->

-From laura: each project is provisioned with one router automatically we don't allow creation or deletion of routers from the MC at this point only management
-To create a router, you'll need to go make one in Cloud Admin or via CLI From the deck: At the time of project creation, each project is provisioned with one network, one subnet, and one router, which will have routes to ext-net and project's default subnet

-Create new projects from the projects screen:  https://account.hpcloud.com/projects my doc for the manage projects screen: /mc/account/projects/ creating a project: /mc/account/projects#Creating

 ##Enabling a router## {#Enabling}